jtv/ijssel/README.md

 IJssel
 ======

-Stream library for Python.
+"Fluent" streams library for Python.

-This is meant to be "a bit like Java streams," but simpler.
+IJssel gives you something like Java's streams library, but simpler.
 It lets you do similar things: map, filter, count, reduce, and so on, in a "fluent" style.

 Without IJssel you might write:

     greater_than_10 = lambda value: value > 10
     big_counts = list(filter(greater_than_10, map(count, items)))

-But some prefer it more like:
+But some people prefer it more like:

     greater_than = lambda value, threshold: value > threshold
     big_counts = (